aku24-training/bioinformatics_essentials/README.md

-# bioinformatics_essentials
+# Bioinformatics Essentials

-Bioinformatics Essentials tutorial
+A tutorial on bioinformatics essentials including using conda to install and manage software applications and nextflow pipelines.